Dornenhexe/project_mtg/testcases.md

 https://scryfall.com/card/tpr/16/humility

 ## Problem
-If both Humility is played, all creatures will be 1/1.
+If Humility is played, all creatures will be 1/1.
 But Opalescence states that every enchantment (in that case: Opalescence and Humilitiy) will be 4/4 creatures.
 This conflict is solved by the timestamp-rule 613.7.
 The outcome depends on which card is played first.